-3.1 Data sources
+2.1 Data sources

-In this study, I have used data from two sources.
+This study utilizes data from two sources.
 The main one is e-commerce store transactions data.
 Olist company is operating in Brazil, and the dataset was made available online for public use.
 This dataset was enhanced by the second dataset - census data obtained from the Brazilian Statistical Office.

 Transaction dataset